minddust/minddust.github.io/project/bootstrap-progressbar/index.md

 Is a function which returns the text format for progressbar with `use_percentage: false`.

-It takes 2 argument which are the current and total amount.
+It takes 3 argument which are the current-, the max- and the min-amount.

 ### update